My 7 Cheap + Favorite Home Workout Equipment Options

 Try out some poses on your hands and knees with your regular yoga mat on a hard surface floor.
 If you’re dying, go ahead and find one of these 1/2″ to 1″ super thick mats!
 They’re lifesavers!

 A SUPER AWESOME way to get started with your home workouts, track them, and STAY MOTIVATED is with the Fabulously Fit Planner + Tracker!
-(It’s free, Girlfriend!
+(It’s free when you sign up for the Newsletter, Girlfriend!
 Just click the image below!}

 What’s your favorite low cost home workout equipment?
 Let me know in the comments!